-The Vice President of Student Services, or his/her designee, shall conduct an investigation into the charges and allegations.
-Within ten (5) business days after receipt of the incident report, the Vice President, or his/her designee, shall complete his/her investigation of the charges and shall meet with the student (or student representative(s) on behalf of a student organization), present the results of the investigation and provide the student (or student representative(s)) with an opportunity to present his/her side.
-After discussing the alleged infraction with the student, the Vice President of Student Services, or his/her designee may act as follows:
+The Dean of Student Services, or his/her designee, shall conduct an investigation into the charges and allegations.
+Within ten (5) business days after receipt of the incident report, the Executive Vice President of Instruction and Student Services, or his/her designee, shall complete his/her investigation of the charges and shall meet with the student (or student representative(s) on behalf of a student organization), present the results of the investigation and provide the student (or student representative(s)) with an opportunity to present his/her side.
+After discussing the alleged infraction with the student, the Dean of Student Services or his/her designee may act as follows: